HydroModPy/HydroModPy/docs/source/user_guide/config_reference/calibration.rst

    :bdg-primary:`str | None` :bdg-secondary:`default = None` :bdg-success:`user` `source <https://github.com/HydroModPy/HydroModPy/blob/main/hydromodpy/calibration/config.py#L922>`__

-      Observed station the single simulated series is scored against.
-A run produces one discharge series, at the catchment outlet, so an upstream gauge cannot match it: when several stations are loaded, one has to be named.
-Optional with a single loaded station.
+      Observed station whose cost the optimizer minimises.
+Every loaded gauge is already scored at its own mesh cell, on the discharge routed to that cell, and every cost is reported; naming one says which of them drives the search.
+Required when several stations are loaded, optional with one.

 .. container:: hmp-field hmp-field-level-dev